-Location: These positions will be based in the newly formed group of Dr. Jonathan Tonkin (http://tonkinlab.org) in the School of Biological Sciences, University of Canterbury, Christchurch, New Zealand.
+Location: This position will be based in the newly formed group of Dr. Jonathan Tonkin (http://tonkinlab.org) in the School of Biological Sciences, University of Canterbury, Christchurch, New Zealand.
 We are, broadly speaking, community ecologists.
-But we ask a range of questions to understand how populations and communities vary in space and time, including how landscape or river network structure and dispersal interact to affect the organisation of biodiversity; how global change will alter the structure of ecological networks; how river and riparian species respond to changes in flow regimes (cycles of floods and drought); and how best to forecast the distribution of species in changing landscapes.
+But we ask a range of questions to understand how populations and communities vary in space and time, including how landscape or river network structure and dispersal interact to affect the organisation of biodiversity; how environmental change will alter the structure of ecological networks; how river and riparian species respond to changes in flow regimes (cycles of floods and drought); and how best to forecast the distribution of species in changing landscapes.
 We are particularly enamoured with freshwater ecosystems, but our research spans disciplinary and ecological boundaries.
 Our lab is focused on embracing diversity in its membership, and we encourage all suitably qualified individuals to apply.
 The School of Biological Sciences at the University of Canterbury benefits from a diverse community of researchers from a range of disciplines, supporting world-leading research across all levels of biological organisation.
 The University of Canterbury has a large and diverse postgraduate community, and a picturesque campus situated within reach of the mountains and sea.

 Further information: http://tonkinlab.org/